Empowering women to control their money with intent.

 Who am I?

 I’m Michelle Gyimah and I’m a Money Empowerment Educator.
-I’m a mother, business owner and employee so I understand the many ways in which money and money stories impacts womens life choices.
-I help women control and multiply their money so they can stop running after money and get it to work for them, their career and their business.
+I’m a mother, business owner and employee so I understand the many ways in which debt, money and negative money stories impacts womens life choices.
+I help women pay off their debt faster, maintain better control of their money and make better more informed choices around their financial responsibilities whether that is for themselves, their career, business or their families.

 What others say about me